4 Ways Recovery Helps Me Be A Better Husband And Partner

 3. How to show up (even when I don’t really want to).

-During my time in recovery, I’ve been taught what it means to show up for people.
+In recovery, you can suit up and show up for people.
 When I was just starting down this path, the men and women I met stood by my side no matter how messy my life got.
 At first, it was difficult for me to understand why people were so willing to help.
 In my addiction, I’d been taught to look out for myself and get out of Dodge when the going got tough.
 What I know now is that sticking with people through the tough stuff not only helps them, but it helps me become a better man.
 It works my empathy muscles and shows me that I can stay clean and sober no matter what.

 As I mentioned, in my addiction, I ran from pain and from struggle.
 My first reaction was to wrap myself in a blanket of drugs and alcohol, and hide myself away.
-Like the issue of honesty, an unwillingness to show up fully when our partner needs us leads to a lack of trust.
+Like the issue of honesty, an unwillingness to show up fully when my partner needs me leads to a lack of trust.
 One of the defining features of my marriage is the shared belief that my wife and I will show up for each other no matter what.

 When I do show up, even when I don’t want to, something incredible happens.
 Not only does trust increase in my relationship, but my level of intimacy with my partner grows by leaps and bounds.
 Developing intimacy in this way allows us to grow closer.
 And that makes the times when things are good so much better.